kekse1/v4/docs/modules/web/help.md

 ## Events
 It's working via `pointermove`, `pointerover`, and `pointerout`, but not [only] with regular `_event.target` check, but by looking up any `document.elementsFromPoint()`.
+This ensures that also nested elements won't override any higher popup/help definition, and some more advantages.

 ## Elements
 Either defined by a String in the `Node`-**Attribute**, or either as String or another